openclarity/apiclarity/README.md

 APIClarity is a modular tool that addresses several aspects of API Security, focusing specifically on [OpenAPI](https://spec.openapis.org/oas/latest.html) based APIs.

-APIClarity is the tool responsible for API Security in the [Openclarity platform](https://openclarity.io).
+APIClarity is the tool responsible for API Security in the [OpenClarity platform](https://openclarity.io).

 APIClarity approaches API Security in 2 different ways:
 - Captures all API traffic in a given environment and performs a set of security analysis to discover all potential security problems with detected APIs